 6.3.1 Contractor shall develop policies and procedures regarding the development, implementation, support, monitoring, and evaluation of its Care Model.
-Further, Contractor shall monitor and evaluate the effectiveness of its policies and procedures and develop and implement mechanisms to improve the Care Model over time using a continuous quality improvement framework.
-Contractor shall provide policies and procedures regarding care management, care coordination, and its Care Model to DVHA upon request.
+Further, Contractor shall monitor and evaluate the effectiveness of its policies and procedures and develop and implement mechanisms to improve

-- 6.3.2 Through the course of regular program operations VCCI may conduct outreach and/or engage in services with Attributed Members who could benefit from VCCI services.
+- the Care Model over time using a continuous quality improvement framework.
+Contractor shall provide policies and procedures regarding care management, care coordination, and its Care Model to DVHA upon request. - 6.3.2 Through the course of regular program operations VCCI may conduct outreach and/or engage in services with Attributed Members who could benefit from VCCI services.
 When an Attributed Member is actively enrolled in the Care Model and is actively engaged with VCCI, VCCI should be included in all care team communications and shared care planning activities.
 As Attributed Members transition off VCCI services, care team participants will work together to ensure a smooth transition and warm hand-off of tasks and responsibilities that were previously led by VCCI to other members of the care team as facilitated by the lead care coordinator. - 6.4 Care Team Communication and Shared Care Planning Support - 6.4.1 Contractor will provide care coordination tools and expertise to support care coordination activities and facilitate care team communication. - 6.4.2 Contractor shall provide to its Care Coordination Partners a structured means of reporting care team communication elements including cross organizational collaboration, shared care planning, and presence of lead care coordinator.
-Contractor shall require its Care Coordination Partners to report care team communication elements in January 2023, April 2023, and August 2023.
+Contractor shall require its Care Coordination Partners to report care team communication elements in January 2024, April 2024, and August 2024.
 Contractor shall support, track and audit annually care team communication and shared care planning as an essential component of the Care Model.
 To support communication of information across the Complex Care Ecosystem, Contractor shall: - a.
-Disseminate aggregated information in April 2023, July 2023, and November 2023on care team communication elements it collects to its Care Coordination Partners, - b.
-Share information with Care Coordination Partners in April 2023, July 2023, and November 2023 for each Member whom they have reported as being care managed.
+Disseminate aggregated information in April 2024, July 2024, and November 2024 on care team communication elements it collects to its Care Coordination Partners, - b.
+Share information with Care Coordination Partners in April 2024, July 2024, and November 2024 for each Member whom they have reported as being care managed.
 Such information shall include which Care Coordination Partners, as privacy regulations allow, are on the Member's care team; which organization is the lead care coordinator; and whether a shared care plan has been created, and - c.
-Make available a standardized care planning template to all care team participants which can be electronically shared, edited, and exported. - 6.4.3 Contractor shall work with DVHA to create a strategic planning process by February 15, 2023 to explore options for meeting shared communication needs.
-Through this strategic planning process, Contractor will convene monthly meetings with a representative group of Participating Providers, Preferred Providers, DVHA, and possibly others, beginning no later than April 2023, to explore and gather the latest information on current state and future needs of care coordination providers.
+Make available a standardized care planning template to all care team participants which can be electronically shared, edited, and exported. - 6.4.3 Upon DVHA's approval, Contractor may utilize an AHS electronic care team communication and shared care planning platform should it become available. - 6.5 Population Health Management - 6.5.1 Contractor's Care Model shall include strategies for supporting Members at various levels of risk; for example, those Members identified as low risk, medium or rising risk, high risk, and very high risk of experiencing complex health conditions.
+Within 90 days of the beginning of each Performance Year, Contractor shall use best practices and predictive modeling tools to conduct comprehensive screening and risk stratification to predict all Attributed Members' risk (if possible, including tools that address needs of specific sub-populations and risk related to social determinants of health).
+Contractor shall provide information about screening and risk stratification tools and results to DVHA upon request.